 LSAT Scores vs. GRE Scores

-You should also be aware of the fact that if you take the LSAT, the admissions offices will see any and all LSAT scores you received in the last five years.
-Even if you’ve taken the GRE and would prefer the law schools to just judge you based on that.
-In fact, some law schools, like Wake Forest and Chicago-Kent won’t allow you to apply with the GRE if you have a reportable LSAT score.
-If you are able to apply with both, some schools, like UCLA, BYU, and USC, claim that they’ll evaluate you based on both scores.
-At other schools, it seems like the LSAT score will weigh more heavily in their decision.
+You should also be aware that once you take the LSAT, admissions offices can access your score for five years, even if you take the GRE and prefer that law schools judge you based on that score alone.
+In fact, some law schools, like Wake Forest and Chicago-Kent won’t allow you to apply with the GRE if you have a reportable LSAT score on file.
+If you are allowed to apply with both scores, some schools, like UCLA, BYU, and USC, claim that they’ll evaluate you based on both.
+At other schools, it seems like the LSAT score weighs more heavily on their decision.
 Some schools, like Harvard, claim they’ll even consider your GRE Quantitative (read: math) score.
-And what if you try out the GRE, and get a substandard score?
-Can you just hide that from law schools?
-As in, not report it to schools you apply to?
-Well, multiple deans in that Spivey article claim that hiding reportable GRE scores may raise red flags regarding your character and moral fitness.